isomerpages/mol-services/_are-you-planning-to/get-government-benefits.md

       <input type="checkbox" id="deduction">
       <label class="tab-label" for="deduction">Tax Deduction for Donations</label>
       <div class="tab-content">
     <p>You may be able to claim tax deductions of 2.5 or 3 times the amount of donations made from 2014 to 2021.
-You may find out more about the <a arget="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Donations/">different types of donations</a> and their respective tax deductibility.</p>
+You may find out more about the <a href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Donations/">different types of donations</a> and their respective tax deductibility.</p>
     </div>
   </div>
 </div>